tlsnotary/tlsn/crates/examples/basic_zk/README.md

-# Interactive Zero-Knowledge Age Verification with TLSNotary
+# Basic Zero-Knowledge Age Verification with TLSNotary

 This example demonstrates **privacy-preserving age verification** using TLSNotary and zero-knowledge proofs.
 It allows a prover to demonstrate they are 18+ years old without revealing their actual birth date or any other personal information.